vpavkin/circe-magnolia/README.md

 case class RecursiveWithOptionExample(o: Option[RecursiveWithOptionExample])

 object RecursiveWithOptionExample {
-  implicit val decoder: Decoder[RecursiveWithOptionExample] = deriveMagnoliaDecoder[RecursiveWithOptionExample]
+  given decoder: Decoder[RecursiveWithOptionExample] = deriveMagnoliaDecoder[RecursiveWithOptionExample]
 }
 ```

 The cause is that when the Scala compiler tries to resolve `Decoder[Option[RecursiveWithOptionExample]]`, it finds
-and use the same decoder instance we're trying to define! (if you use `implicit def` instead, you'll see StackOverflowException for the same reason)
+and use the same decoder instance we're trying to define! (if you use `given` instead, you'll see StackOverflowException for the same reason)

 The fix is to make your definition `lazy`.